Last Updated on January 5, 2022 by Admin

 Pro tip: If you don’t have Microsoft Word or another program that can convert your resume to .docx or .pdf, you can use Google Docs to create your resume and then download it in either format.

 Do Make Your Resume Easy to Scan by Robots and Humans

 In addition to making sure that your resume has the right content for an applicant tracking system, you also need to make sure the ATS can make sense of that information and deliver it to the person on the other end in a readable form.

 Fortunately, ATS-friendly resume formatting is very similar to recruiter-friendly resume formatting.
 Like a human, the ATS will read from left to right and top to bottom, so keep that in mind as your format.
 For example, your name and contact information should all be at the top, and your work history should start with your most recent or current position.
 Kindly check this resource for Free ATS- Friendly resume templates.

 Can I add graphics to my resume?

-‘creative resumes’ waste a ton of space, aren’t bulleted in the right way, make it hard for recruiters to skim through, aren’t readable by resume screening software, and are costing you interviews.
-Do not use graphics in your resume, keep it simple.
+‘creative resumes’ waste a ton of space, aren’t bulleted in the right way, make it hard for recruiters to skim through, aren’t readable by resume screening software, and cost you interviews.
+Do not use graphics in your resume; keep it simple.